A Competitive Analysis

 The application of the branding across your business

 Quality design should be a part of every one of your marketing materials.
-Your website, logo, brochures, content posted to social networks, emails, etc. should all be designed for maximum aesthetic appeal.
+Your website, brochures, stationery, content posted to social networks, emails, etc. should all be designed for maximum aesthetic appeal.
 Be consistent.
 To build and maintain a strong brand, every aspect of your brand should be as good as your product or service and you must be consistent in presenting your brand because brand consistency leads to familiarity, and familiarity leads to trust.

 Deliver value.
 Value doesn’t mean lowest price.
 It means that you are useful and that people need what you offer.
 This is why all branding starts with the “Value Proposition”.